ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 ![Final Dataframe](https://zachheick.github.io/images/Project_McNulty_images/final_dataframe.png){: .center-image}

 I also was curious to see which games each algorithm was classifying incorrectly, in case I could either ensemble algorithms or one was performing completely different from the rest.
-I created a dataframe where each column represents an algorithm and the cell values are game IDs that were incorrectly classified.
+I created a dataframe where each column represents an algorithm.
+The cell values are game IDs that were incorrectly classified.

 Each algorithm seems to be nearly identical when it comes to their ROC curve, boxplot, and the games that are classified incorrectly.
 Because of this, I could not ensemble multiple algorithms for my final model, so how do I even choose one when they're all *so* similar?
 It came down to three categores: